 Everything You Need to Know About Freon and Your AC Unit

-It doesn’t matter what part of the country you are in, it has become a standard for all American homes to come equipped with an AC.
+It doesn’t matter what part of the country you are in; it has become a standard for all American homes to come equipped with an AC.
 Life without an air conditioner can feel nearly impossible in this society.
 Some businesses wouldn’t be possible without the air conditioner.
 Without freon, the air conditioner itself wouldn’t be possible.
-In order to maintain a properly working air conditioner, it is important to have all of your freon questions answered.
+To maintain a properly working air conditioner, it is important to have all of your freon questions answered.
 In most cases, when an air conditioner isn’t working right it is because there is something wrong with the freon.

 Freon: What Is It?